minhajuddintraining/todorails/README.md

 # README

-1. A user should be able to add a new task.
+1. A user should be able to add a new task (which can have a title).
 2. A user should be able to see a list of tasks.
 3. A user should be able to mark a task as completed.
 4. A user should be able to delete a task.